Hlubi Mboya

-Hlubi Mboya (born 2 March 1978), also known as Hlubi Mboya-Arnold, is a South African actress.
+Hlubi Arnold (née Mboya, born 2 March 1978) is a South African actress.

 On television, she has portrayed Nandipha Sithole in the soap opera Isidingo.
 She also appeared in the 2016 film Dora's Peace, for which she won the SAFTA Award for Best Supporting Actress.

 She also received Golden Horn Award for the ‘Best Supporting Actress’ in a Feature Film.

 Personal life

 Mboya has been married to Kirsten Arnold since 2015.
-She is of Hlubi ethnicity, however, Xhosa speaking.
+She is of Hlubi ethnicity but is Xhosa speaking.